Intro-To-Embedded-Systems-RU09342/final-project-smart_safe/README.md

 | Bytes 0-4 | Passcode input | 0x01 0x02 0x03 0x04 |
 | Byte 5 | Would you like to change the passcode? | 0xFF = yes, any other byte = no |
 | Bytes 6-9 | New passcode | 0x05 0x06 0x07 0x08 |

+### Hardware
+The system is set up by plugging the micro-controller into the USB port of a computer, and connecting the hardware components to their proper pins.
+The solenoid has two wires, one connected to ground, and one to pin P2.5.
+A low side switch is needed to regulate the voltage.
+The piezo buzzer has one pin going to ground, and the other connected to pin P2.3.